Hodge level for weighted complete intersections: Proofs of the main results

 One has

 if $k_2=0$ and

 otherwise.
 This is less or equal to $\frac{n}{2}$, and the equality holds if and only if $X$ is a quadric, an even-dimensional intersection of two quadrics, or a cubic surface.
-Thus we obtain assertion~(ii).
+Thus, using Corollary~\ref{corollary:h-n-2p}, we obtain assertion~(ii).

 Suppose that $X$ is of curve type.
-Then $n$ is odd and $p_X=\frac{n-1}{2}$.
-If $k_2=0$, then $X$ is a complete intersection of at most three quadrics.
+Then $n$ is odd, and it follows from Corollary~\ref{corollary:h-n-2p} that $p_X=\frac{n-1}{2}$.
+If $k_2=0$, we conclude that $X$ is a complete intersection of at most three quadrics.
 If $k_2>0$, then $X$ is either a threefold, or a cubic fivefold.
 This gives assertion~(iii).

+Now suppose that $X$ is of $2$-Calabi--Yau type or of $3$-Calabi--Yau type.
+We know from Lemma~\ref{lemma:int-of-quadrics} that $k_2>0$.
+Hence it follows from Corollary~\ref{corollary:greater-than-1} that